FrancisBanville/ms_interpreting_probabilities/README.md

 Metawebs [@Dunne2006Network] are networks of potential interactions over broad spatial, temporal, and taxonomic scales (e.g., food webs at the continental scale).
-Potential interactions describe the biological capacity of taxa to interact under optimal or feasible environmental conditions, which is typically assessed at the regional scale.
+They correspond to the temporal and spatial asymptotes of local interactions (Box 1).
+Potential interactions describe the biological capacity of taxa to interact under optimal or feasible environmental conditions given enough time, which is typically assessed at the regional scale.
 Metawebs of probabilistic interactions are particularly useful in situations where there is uncertainty in the ability of taxa to interact [@Strydom2023Graph].
 They may also be used as informative priors of local interactions.
 Therefore, building a metaweb of probabilistic interactions may be an important first step before predicting networks at finer scales.

 In contrast to local networks, where interaction probabilities arise from the variability of interactions and the lack of information on the conditions,